-Sometimes having an expert’s opinion is valuable when proving elements of your personal injury claim.
+Sometimes having an expert’s opinion is valuable when proving elements of your claim.
 This could include opinions and statements from financial experts, accident reconstructionists, medical care experts, forensic experts, and others.

 Know what information may be important and available to support your case can be daunting and a bigger task than the average person can manage.
-A personal injury lawyer in Chicago can gather this evidence for you.
+A lawyer can gather this evidence for you.
 Contact a Chicago personal injury lawyer today for help with your case.

 Types of Compensation Under Illinois Law